Jmlucero1984/FracturableObjects/README.md

 # FracturableObjects
-Experimenting on fragmentation-tessellation algorithms on Cocos Creator 3.7 and TypeScript Going back and forth between image assembler, earcut, delaunay and voronoi searching for an optimized wey to smash sprites.
+Experimenting on fragmentation-tessellation algorithms on Cocos Creator 3.7 and TypeScript.
+Going back and forth between image assembler, earcut, delaunay and voronoi searching for an optimized wey to smash sprites.